nmtherethere-bot/gst-demo-springboot-app/README.md

 GST Demo - Spring Boot Microservices
 ===================================

-This demo contains 3 Spring Boot microservices (user-service, invoice-service, returns-service), configured for Prometheus metrics, dockerized, and runnable with docker-compose (with Kafka + Zookeeper).
+This demo contains 6 Spring Boot microservices (api-gateway,auth-service,eureka-server,user-service, invoice-service, returns-service), configured for Prometheus metrics, dockerized, and runnable with docker-compose (with Kafka + Zookeeper).
 It is a minimal starter to learn Spring Boot + Kafka + Prometheus + Grafana + Docker.